 As computer vision is becoming increasingly sophisticated, it brings business benefits to a wide variety of industries.
-It is a powerful tool with the potential to improve processes and results in many contexts.
+From defect detection to loss prevention, computer vision is a powerful tool with the potential to improve processes and results in many contexts.
 But before we dive into the use cases of computer vision, let’s define what it is.

 Computer vision is often confused with AI (Artificial Intelligence) but it is not quite the same thing.
 Computer vision is the ability of computers to “see”, analyze and understand images or videos.
 AI, on the other hand, is when computers perform tasks that usually would require human intelligence.
 Simply put, computer vision is the “human eyes” of the computer, while AI is the “human brain”.
 One could also say that computer vision is AI applied to the visual world.

 Visual data that computer vision can process include images and videos captured by cameras, 3D scanners, and medical scanners.
 Today, computer vision is sophisticated enough to outperform the human eye.

 In this article, we’ll look at the business applications of computer vision solutions and how they can improve safety and efficiency – while lowering costs – in 6 different industries.

 Computer vision optimizes processes and improves the customer experience, both in brick and mortar stores and online.